 As to the incident with D.H. punching the female at her house, the Juvenile District Attorney’s Office of San Bernardino County filed a Welfare & Institutions Code (W.I.C.) § 602 petition alleging D.H. had committed assault with a deadly weapon (Penal Code § 245(a)(1)), a knife.

 While in juvenile hall, D.H. was disrespectful to staff and his peers, failed to follow staff directives, lied to staff and argued with other youths in his unit.
 However, he attended school every day.

 After about four weeks in juvenile hall, the judge released D.H. to be placed on the House Arrest Program (H.A.P.) while court proceedings continued.
 After about two months on H.A.P., the judge terminated H.A.P. and the prosecutor added a misdemeanor battery charge (Penal Code § 242) to the petition and D.H. admitted the battery charge and the felony 245(a)(1) charge was dismissed.

 The judge then adjudicated D.H. a ward of the court and placed him on formal probation under various terms and conditions in the custody of his mother.

 About three months later, D.H. and his brother broke into an elementary school and stole several bags of candy and several cans of soda.
 D.H. was then arrested for second degree burglary, trespass and petty theft.

-D.H. then went back to juvenile hall, where he fought with other youth, displayed gang signs.
+D.H. then went back to juvenile hall, where he fought with other youth, and displayed gang signs.
 It was also revealed that he never started his anger management classes as required from his earlier battery case.